Emile Durkheim's Theory of Suicide

 - Knowledge about the result: The person is aware of the result of his action, that it would lead to his death.
 The point to understand here is that the intention of the person may or may not be to kill himself, but he must know that his action will result in his death.
 For instance, the intention of a suicide bomber is not self-destruction but to kill others.
 He simply uses his body as a weapon to kill others.
 However, since he knows that this action would also lead to his own death, such a death qualifies as suicide.

-- Death caused directly or indirectly from a positive or negative action:
+- Death caused directly or indirectly by a positive or negative action:

 Durkheim believed that the real causes of suicide are social factors.
 Therefore, he rejected explanations for suicide from other sciences such as Biology and Psychology.
 He argued that biological and psychological causes do not offer sufficient explanations for suicide.